amanfj/p23-test-repository/README.md

 # p23-test-repository
-This is a test repository to explain Git &amp; GitHub to P23
+This is a test repository to explain Git &amp;  to P23 I am adding new comment in the file.